-Regardless of religious denomination, a church ceremony is an ideal option for couples who intend to incorporate their faith in their marriage and the rest of their life.
+Regardless of your religious denomination, a church ceremony is an ideal option for couples who intend to incorporate their faith in their marriage and the rest of their life.
 Whether you envision yourself proceeding down the aisle of an intimate synagogue or colossal cathedral, there are a number of things to keep in mind before scheduling your ceremony at a religious sanctuary.

-- You’ll take part in tradition.
-For some, receiving sacraments and following religious customs is a great honor and something that you may have looked forward to since childhood.
-It’s also a perfect time to incorporate familial traditions or religious tokens that past generations used at their wedding days.
+For some couples, receiving sacraments and following religious customs is a great honor and something that you may have looked forward to since childhood.
+Having a church ceremony is also a perfect time to incorporate familial traditions or religious tokens that past generations used at their wedding days.

 If you are looking to host the ceremony and reception at the same venue, then a church is likely not your best option.
 Some churches do include a hall within the same vicinity and may require separate booking and planning, but most couples opt to have their ceremony in a church and then transport guests to a secondary venue for the reception.